Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On Chow-weight homology of "general" motives

-1. $\chow_j^{R,K}(h)$ is a bijection for $j\in [0,c_1-1]$ and is a surjection for $j\in [c_1,c_2-1]$ for all function fields $K/k$.
+1. $\chowm_j^{R,K}(h)$ is a bijection for $j\in [0,r_1-1]$ and is a surjection for $j\in [r_1,r_2-1]$ for all function fields $K/k$.

-2. The complex $N\to M$ is homotopy equivalent (i.e., $K^b(\chower)$-isomorphic) to a complex $N'\lan c_1\ra\to M'\lan c_2\ra$ for some $N',M'\in \obj \chower$.
+2. The complex $N\to O$ is homotopy equivalent (i.e., $K^b(\chower)$-isomorphic) to a complex $N'\lan r_1\ra\to O'\lan r_2\ra$ for some $N',O'\in \obj \chower$.

-3. There exists $h'\in \chower (M,N)$ such that the morphism $\id_M-h\circ h'$ factors through $\chower\lan c_2\ra$, and $\id_N-h'\circ h$ factors through $\chower\lan c_1\ra$.
+3. There exists $h'\in \chower (O,N)$ such that the morphism $\id_O-h\circ h'$ factors through $\chower\lan r_2\ra$, and $\id_N-h'\circ h$ factors through $\chower\lan r_1\ra$.

 \end{coro} \begin{proof} (1)$\iff$ (2).
-We take $C=\co h\in \obj K^b(\chower)$ (or in $\dmger$; we put $N$ in degree $-1$ and put $M$ in degree $0$), and consider the index set $I=[-1,+\infty)\times [0,c_1-1]\cup [0,+\infty)\times [c_1,c_2-1]$ (see \S\ref{snotata}).
+We take $M=\co h\in \obj K^b(\chower)$ (or in $\dmger$; we put $N$ in degree $-1$ and put $O$ in degree $0$), and consider the index set $\ii=[-1,+\infty)\times [0,r_1-1]\cup [0,+\infty)\times [r_1,r_2-1]$ (see \S\ref{snotata}).

-We immediately obtain the equivalence of our condition 1 to the vanishing of $\chw^j_{i,K}(C)$ for $i\in I$.
-Combining the equivalence of Conditions A and D in Theorem \ref{tstairs}(3) with Remark \ref{rloc}(2) (see also Remark \ref{rcomplexes}), we obtain the result.
+We immediately obtain the equivalence of our condition 1 to the vanishing of $\chw_{j}^{i}(M_K)$ for $i\in \ii$.
+Combining the equivalence of Conditions A and D in Theorem \ref{tstairs}(3) (in the version mentioned in Remark \ref{rcomplexes}(1)) with Remark \ref{rloc}(1), we obtain the result.